 The picture display pane is used to show the picture of the selected input.
 Press the PICT button to display the picture in the selected pane.
 A Picture display diagram is shown in Figure 3-44 and described in Table 3-31.
-Only one picture can be displayed.
+The TVM9150PKG can display up to four pictures when equipped with two input modules.
+The TVM9140PKG can display one picture and up to four thumbnails when equipped with two input modules.
+The TVM9100PKG is limited to one picture or thumbnail display.

-NOTE: (Pictures can be used as thumbnails.
-Refer to Section 4, ""Picture Setup Menu.")
+NOTE: Pictures can be used as thumbnails.
+Refer to Section 4, "Picture Setup Menu."